 Taking part in this study will involve giving up some of your time to attend the events and engage with small co-design group activities.
 We appreciate that many people are extremely busy with work, family, social and other commitments.
+We also understand that fatigue is a common symptom of MPN-SVT.
 You will still be able to participate in the study if you are unable to attend face-to-face events.
 We will aim to make it possible for people to contribute to the co-design process in many different ways to enable a diverse group of people to take part.
-If your capacity to engage in research activities is limited, you will be able to discuss this with a researcher and we will do our best to find alternative, less intensive ways for you to stay involved.
-You can also withdraw completely from the study at any time without giving a reason and without your job or legal rights being affected.
+If you find that participation in the study is requiring too much from you, you will be able to discuss this with a researcher and we will do our best to find alternative, less intensive ways for you to stay involved.
+You can also withdraw completely from the study at any time without giving a reason and without your healthcare or legal rights being affected.